 For pelvic organ prolapse and stress urinary incontinence there are multiple effective non-surgical options, and so usually these should be tried before having surgery.
 Surgery is more effective than non-surgical options but carries risks.
 As part of the informed consent process, you need to be fully informed on what is involved in the procedure, the possible benefits and risks of complications, as well as any alternative treatment options (both surgical and non-surgical).

 If you are considering surgical mesh to treat stress urinary incontinence you should receive a copy of this document to discuss with your surgeon and support your decision-making: Considering surgical mesh to treat stress urinary incontinence?

 Take the time you need to read it and make sure you understand it.
 If not, ask someone to help you with that.
 Also, discuss any concerns or questions that you have with your surgeon.

 You have the right to seek a second opinion if you are not satisfied with the information you receive or would like further advice on your treatment options.

 - Do you have any written information that I can take away with me?

-- Before signing the consent form on the day of the operation, will there be an opportunity to contact you with any questions I have regarding the operation?
+- Before signing the consent form on the day of the operation, will there be an opportunity to contact you with any questions I have about the operation?